Sarafian/MarkdownPS/README.md

 # Example script

-## The showcase script
+## The demo script

-The following [Showcase](Scripts/Showcase.ps1) script renders various artifacts as described on [Github/Basic writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and the output is validated on [(GitHub-Flavored) Markdown Editor](https://jbt.github.io/markdown-editor/)
+The following [Showcase](Demo/Demo.ps1) script renders various artifacts as described on [Github/Basic writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and the output is validated on [(GitHub-Flavored) Markdown Editor](https://jbt.github.io/markdown-editor/)

 ```powershell
 # Try to render some markdown as described here